canonical/github-runner-operator/README.md

 ## Reconciliation

-Each unit will periodically check the number of idle runners at the interval specified by `check-interval` to maintain the appropriate number.
-During the check, all the offline runners are unregistered from GitHub and corresponding containers or virtual machines are destroyed.
+Each unit will periodically check the number of runners at the interval specified by `check-interval` to maintain the appropriate number.
+During the check, all the offline runners are unregistered from GitHub.

 If there are more idle runners than configured, the oldest idle runners are unregistered and destroyed.
 If there are less idle runners than configured, new runners are spawned and registered with GitHub.